 Medical Editor: John P. Cunha, DO, FACOEP

-Terramycin (oxytetracycline and polymyxin B ophthalmic) is used to treat bacterial infections of the eyes.
-The brand name drug is no longer available in the U.S., but generic versions may still be available.
-Terramycin is a tetracycline antibiotic.
-Common side effects include burning, stinging, irritation, itching, redness, blurred vision, eyelid itching, eyelid swelling or crusting, tearing, or sensitivity to light.
+Terramycin (oxytetracycline intramuscular solution) is an antibiotic used to treat a wide variety of bacterial infections.
+The brand name drug Terramycin is no longer available in the U.S., but generic versions may still be available.
+Common side effects of Terramycin (oxytetracycline) include:

-The usual adult daily dose of Terramycin is 250 mg once every 24 hours or 300 mg given in divided doses at 8 to 12 hour intervals.
-For children above eight years of age dosage is determined by body weight.
-Avoid other eye medications unless your doctor approves them.
-Before using this medication, tell your doctor all prescription and nonprescription/herbal products you may use.
-During pregnancy, Terramycin should be used only when prescribed by a doctor.
-Discuss the risks and benefits with your doctor.
-It is not known if this drug passes into breast milk.
-Consult your doctor before breast-feeding.
+The usual daily adult dose of Terramycin is 250 mg administered once every 24 hours or 300 mg given in divided doses at 8 to 12 hour intervals.
+For children above eight years of age the dose is determined by the child's body weight.
+Terramycin may interact with other drugs.
+Tell your doctor all medications and supplements you use.
+During pregnancy, Terramycin should be used only if prescribed.
+Use during the last half of pregnancy, or during infancy and childhood up to the age of 8 years may cause permanent discoloration of the teeth (yellow-gray-brown).
+Tell your doctor if you are pregnant or plan to become pregnant before taking Terramycin.
+This drug passes into breast milk.
+Consult your doctor before breastfeeding.

-Our Terramycin Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.
+Our Terramycin (oxytetracycline intramuscular solution) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Gastrointestinal: anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, and inflammatory lesions (with monilial overgrowth) in the anogenital region.
 These reactions have been caused by both the oral and parenteral administration of tetracyclines.